krll-corp/gpt3dev-api/README.md

 ```

 This output is useful when planning how to shard heavier models across multiple deployments so that each serverless bundle stays
-below the 250 MB uncompressed ceiling enforced by Vercel and other AWS Lambda-based platforms.

 ### Split Deployments for Large Models